 During the meetings, we will meet as a large group and may also break out into smaller groups.
 You will come together with people you may or may not know, though all participants will be members of AABC.
-At the first Affinity Circle meeting in February, we will establish shared community agreements and will begin each future session with a reminder of our agreements, asking participants to honor these during each meeting.
 When participating in the Affinity Circle, folks will be asked questions to explore the month’s topic on a deeper level.
 Each participant will have the responsibility to listen and an opportunity to be heard.
 We invite participants to bring their full selves to these meetings and thus recognize that sometimes folks may want to “pass” their turn to speak, and that is OK!

 In order to help you prepare for this experience and decide if you would like to attend, we ask you to please reflect on the following questions: